mkucmus/doc/developer/architecture/api.rst

 **JWTRefreshTokenBundle**

-The purpose of this bundle is manage refresh tokens with JWT (Json Web Tokens) in an easy way.
-This bundles uses LexikJWTAuthenticationBundle.
-At the moment only supports Doctrine ORM.
+The purpose of this bundle is to manage refresh tokens with JWT (Json Web Tokens) in an easy way.
+This bundle uses LexikJWTAuthenticationBundle.
+At the moment supports only Doctrine ORM.

 https://github.com/gesdinet/JWTRefreshTokenBundle